Every Credit Score Explained

 CoreLogic is not a traditional credit bureau but a data analytics company whose models are widely used in subprime lending, tenant screening, and specialty markets.

-4. Banking & Account Risk Scores
+Banking Risk Scores (Not Credit Scores)

 Banks often use separate reporting systems to evaluate new checking or savings accounts.
 These deposit account screening and bank account risk scores are not credit scores but can influence your ability to open accounts.

-5. Specialty & Alternative Scores
+Specialty & Alternative Scores

 Beyond mainstream consumer credit scores, lenders and screening firms use specialized models for narrow decisions.
 These are not the scores you typically see in consumer apps, but they affect approvals, pricing, and screening outcomes in specific contexts.

-Predicts the likelihood of filing bankruptcy within 24 months.
+Bankruptcy Risk Score: Predicts the likelihood of filing bankruptcy within 24 months.

-Used by collection agencies to determine the likelihood of repayment.
+Revenue or Recovery Scores: Used by collection agencies to determine the likelihood of repayment.

-Used by landlords, often built on credit + rental history data.
+Tenant Screening Scores: Used by landlords, often built on credit + rental history data.

-Used by auto and homeowners insurers to help set premiums.
+Insurance Scores: Used by auto and homeowners insurers to help set premiums.
 Includes FICO Insurance Scores and the LexisNexis Attract Score, both of which correlate credit history with the likelihood of filing an insurance claim.

-6. Emerging and Alternative Data Scores
+Emerging and Alternative Data Scores

 Traditional credit scoring has been criticized for leaving millions of consumers “credit invisible” because it relies mainly on loans and credit card accounts.
 To expand access, new models and services use alternative data such as rent, utilities, telecom, bank accounts, and subscription payments.
 These tools are still developing, but they are reshaping how creditworthiness is measured.